jkomoros/boardgame/README.md

 One of them is `CheckGameFinished`, which is run after every Move is applied.
 In it you should check whether the state of the game denotes a game that is finished, and if it is finished, which players (if any) are winners.
 This allows you to express situations like draws and ties.

-Memory's `CheckGameFinished` looks like this:
+Memory's `CheckGameFinished` could look like this:

 ```
 func (g *gameDelegate) CheckGameFinished(state boardgame.State) (finished bool, winners []boardgame.PlayerIndex) {

+	//This is NOT how memory's CheckGameFinished looks

     game, players := concreteStates(state)

     if game.HiddenCards.NumComponents() != 0 || game.RevealedCards.NumComponents() != 0 {